 (1) I would like to acknowledge and thank here the many students who have had to resort to such methods to get messages out about sexual harassment and sexual misconduct because using official procedures, and lines of communication, is how they have been blocked.

-(2) With thanks to Sylvia Rivera for your wisdom and inspiration as well as to Ray Marcus, for the release of this important interview.
+(2) With thanks to Sylvia Rivera for your wisdom and inspiration as well as to Eric Marcus, for the release of this important interview.

 (3) We could write a history of finger snapping and its significance for racialized as well as sexual minorities.
 I would like to acknowledge here the importance of finger snapping as an expression within African American culture.
 Marlon Riggs describes finger snapping for African American gay men as “emotionally and politically charged as a clenched fist” (1999: 308).
 For a good discussion of the many layers of snapping as a complex and contested signifier for African American women and African American gay men see Patrick E. Johnson (2009).

 Anzaldúa, Gloria (1999) .
 Borderlands, La Fontera: The New Mestiza.
 San Francisco: Aunt Lute Books.

 Franklin, Sarah (2015).
 “Sexism as a Means of Reproduction,” New Formations, 86: 14-33.